Tommy Edman Preview, Player Props: Cardinals vs. Orioles

-On Monday, Tommy Edman (batting .333 in his past 10 games) and the St. Louis Cardinals play the Baltimore Orioles, whose starting pitcher will be Dean Kremer.
-First pitch is at 6:35 PM ET.
+Tommy Edman -- hitting .297 in his past 10 games -- will be in action for the St. Louis Cardinals against the Baltimore Orioles, with John Means on the mound, on September 12 at 6:35 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Reds.
+He had a hitless showing in his last game (0-for-5) against the Orioles.

 Tommy Edman Game Info & Props vs. the Orioles